Scientific Notation

 If you have a negative power of 10, you must move the decimal point to the left!
 We are creating a smaller number!

-Let's take a look at a couple of examples written in scientific notation and expand them!
+Let's take a look at a couple of examples written in scientific notation and expand them.

-Let's look at one more example!
+Let's look at one more example.
 I've given you the expanded form this time, and would like to show you how to write it in scientific notation.
-Pay special attention to where I stop counting when I move my decimal to the right!

 Awesome Job!
 In the next lesson, we'll take a look at more difficult problems involving scientific notation!
 See you there!